 - Here is our guide about how to use it

-- NEVER search from WITHIN RefWorks; always search from within the database itself
+- NEVER search from WITHIN RefWorks; always search in the database itself